 This issue brings together leading voices, including:

-Marie BRIÈRE, Cédric VILLANI, Philippe AGHION, Antonin BERGEAUD, Agnès BÉNASSY-QUÉRÉ, David ZHANG, Xavier BOILEAU, Jean-Paul MAZOYER, Charles-Albert LEHALLE, Thierry FOUCAULT, Christophe HURLIN, Christophe PÉRIGNON, Andrew W. LO, Jillian ROSS, Tobias ADRIAN, Benjamin MOSK, Jason WU, Christine BALAGUÉ, Giulio BAGATTINI, Claudia GUAGLIANO, Valentina MEJDAHL, Iota Kaousar NASSR, Claude DIEBOLT, Alain-Gérard SLAMA, Jason LERMYTE
+Marie BRIERE, Cedric VILLANI, Philippe AGHION, Philippe AGHION, Antonin BERGEAUD, Antonin BERGEAUD, Antonin BERGEAUD, Agnès BÉNASSY-QUÉRÉ, David ZHANG, Xavier BOILEAU, Jean-Paul MAZOYER, Charles-Albert LEHALLE, Thierry FOUCAULT, Christophe FOUCAULT, Christophe HURLIN, Christophe HURLIN, Christophe HURLIN, Christophe HURLIN, Christophe HURLIN, Christophe HURLIN, Christophe HURLIN, Christophe HURLIN, Christophe PERIGNON, Christophe PERIGNON, Christophe PÉRIGNON, Christophe PERIGNON, Andrew W. LO, Andrew W. LO, Andrew W. LO, Jillian ROSS, Tobias ADRIAN, Benjamin MOSK, Jason WU, Christine BALAGUÉ, Thierry FOUCAULT, Christophe GUAGLIANO, Valentina MEJDAHL, Iota Kaousar NASSR, Iota Kaousar NASSR, Claude DIEBOLT, Alain-Gerard SLAMA, Jason LERMYTE

-Their combined perspectives help clarify how artificial intelligence is reshaping economic, financial, and technological equilibria, while raising questions about the conditions needed for sustainable and inclusive innovation.
+Their combined perspectives help clarify how artificial intelligence is reshaping economic, financial, and technological equilibrium, while raising questions about the conditions needed for sustainable and inclusive innovation.

-“AI can steer innovation toward quality rather than quantity, provided its use is regulated without stifling competition,” notes Philippe Aghion in his contribution.
+“AI can steer innovation toward quality rather than quantity, provided its use is regulated without stifling competition,” Note Philippe Aghion in his contribution.

-This issue fits squarely within the FaIR programme of the Institut Louis Bachelier, which explores the intersections between finance, insurance, and artificial intelligence.
+This issue fits squarely within the FAIR programme of the Louis Bachelier Institute, which explores the intersections between finance, insurance, and artificial intelligence.

 By bringing together economists, practitioners, and regulators, it sheds light on the major challenges of technological innovation and its regulation in the service of society.